SOAVE – Stage Orchestra Audio and Video Experience

 An immersive experience to enjoy symphonic music from inside the orchestra

-ETT’s work spanned all key phases of the project: analysis, design, development, and testing of the VR application; 360° filming; audio and video post-production; system integration; release of the experience; and support for its presentation and dissemination.
+ETT’s work covered all key phases of the project: analysis, design, development, and testing of the VR application; production of 360° recordings; audio and video post-production; integration of the content into the system; release of the experience; and support for its presentation and dissemination.
+The result is an innovative and engaging experience that highlights ensemble music and expands the ways of listening to and understanding orchestral performance.
+This approach has been recognized at an international level, with inclusion in the shortlist for the Classical:NEXT Innovation Award.